 3. You'll come up with a plan for resolving conflicts.

 "If a couple cannot freely discuss any subject, no matter how personal or difficult, the marriage is going to be a struggle," Doares says.
 In marriage counseling, you'll work with a therapist to foster communication and conflict resolution skills you can carry with you long into your relationship.
 "Good communication skills aren't enough to keep a marriage healthy, but without them, the chance of success in any other area is diminished," Doares says.

 We all know that money has a way of ruining marriages.
 So to prevent future financial fights, you'll lay out all your money thoughts in premarital counseling.
 "It is a very personal topic, and each partner is going to have a different relationship to money," Doares says.
 "There should be no secrets or shame around money in a healthy marriage.
 Getting clear on each one's money story, past and present financial history, and common future goals and intentions can help a couple avoid this common relationship pitfall."

 5. You'll speak about sex.

-Says Doares, "Like money, intimacy is highly personal and most couples run into intimacy issues at some point in the marriage."
-So while it might be uncomfortable to discuss your sex life in front of a stranger, "helping couples understand the general physiological and emotional gender differences, as well as the ones specific to them, opens the door for them to be able to develop a healthy physical relationship," she says.
-"Knowing how to talk about it from the beginning is also a gift that many have never had."
+"Like money, intimacy is highly personal, and most couples run into intimacy issues at some point in the marriage," Doares says.
+So while it might be uncomfortable to discuss your sex life in front of a total stranger, "helping understand the general physiological and emotional gender differences, as well as the ones specific to [you], opens the door to be able to develop a healthy physical relationship," she says.

 You may not believe it, says Doares, "but, amazingly, many couples never really talk about having children."
 Not only could you uncover a potential deal breaker in counseling, "it's also important to talk about how many [children you want], parenting styles, extended family involvement, and more," Doares says.
 "Helping couples understand and define the issues leaves them, and their marriage, better prepared."